Skip to main content

 Consultation: Removing profit from children's care

-If you're considering transitioning to a not-for-profit business model, we recommend contacting Cwmpas for advice.
+If you're considering re-establishing as a not-for-profit business model, we recommend contacting Cwmpas [external link] for advice.